Mečislovas Reinys: Activist

 Reinys was also active in a number of Lithuanian societies.
 Reinys was elected to the first board of the Lithuanian Catholic Academy of Science.
 He was its scientific secretary in 1922–1926, participated in its conferences, and was elected a true member in 1939.
 Reinys was elected first treasurer of the Union for the Liberation of Vilnius in April 1925.
 He was also elected to the board of Ateitis, Catholic youth organization, in 1927 and 1930.
 He was an honorary member and patron-protector of Pavasaris, another Catholic youth organization.
 In 1927, Reinys prepared new statute for the Catholic Action Center based on the book by Civardi Luigi on the Catholic Action.

 In June–September 1937, Reinys toured Lithuanian American and Lithuanian Canadian communities.
 Commemorating the 550th anniversary of the Christianization of Lithuania, he visited 52 parishes, delivered 67 sermons and 46 speeches, participated in congresses and other events of Lithuanian organizations.

 Auxiliary archbishop of Vilnius

+Start of World War II

+Vilnius Region was captured by the Soviet Union after the Invasion of Poland in 1939.
+Part of the region was transferred to Lithuania according to the Soviet–Lithuanian Mutual Assistance Treaty.
+The Archdiocese of Vilnius remained part of the Polish ecclesiastical province.
+Archbishop Romuald Jałbrzykowski supported Polonization efforts and restricted activities of Lithuanian or Belarusian priests.
+When auxiliary archbishop Kazimierz Mikołaj Michalkiewicz died in February 1940, Lithuanians requested that Pope Pius XI appoint a Lithuanian auxiliary archbishop.
+On 18 July 1940, Reinys was appointed titular archbishop of Cypsela and auxiliary archbishop of Vilnius.
+Reinys was also granted the rights of an apostolic administrator in the event of a vacancy on the episcopal see in Vilnius, with the authority of a residential bishop.
+Archbishop Jałbrzykowski met him with hostility, did not give him any duties in the curia, and complained about him to the Vatican.